Tuition, Fees and Other Financial Information

 Late Registration Fees

 Students who register on or after the first day of classes are assessed a late registration fee of $100 for A&M students and $200 for HSC students.
 Students who register after the official census date (12th class day for fall or spring and 4th class day for summer) are assessed a late registration fee of $200 for A&M students and $250 for HSC students.
 Students who add classes after the official census date are assessed a late add fee of $50 for A&M students and $100 for HSC students.
 Note: Penalties, late registration and late add fees also apply to students who are required to re-enroll because their registrations were canceled for nonpayment.
 Registrations are subject to cancellation and/or financial penalties if sufficient payment is not received before 5:00 p.m. on the semester due date.

 Use of Collection Agencies and Credit Bureau

 If amounts become past due, the University reserves the right to report the account to the Credit Bureau.
 This will also initiate internal collection efforts and could cause the University to employ an outside collection agency to recover the debt.
-If any collection efforts must be made, the student will be required to reimburse the University for the fees of any collection agency, which may be based on a percentage at a maximum of 30% of the debt, and all costs and expenses, including reasonable attorney's fees the University incurs in such collection efforts.
+If any collection efforts must take place, the student will be required to reimburse the University for the fees of any collection agency which may be based on a percentage at a maximum of 30% of the debt.
+All costs and expenses, including reasonable attorney's fees the University, incur in such collection efforts.